"Survival Guide for 'Switching' from Windows to Mac"

 Press once to show hidden files semi-transparently, press again to hide them.

-If the shortcut doesn't work or you prefer command line configuration, run:
+If shortcuts don't work or you prefer command line configuration:

 defaults write com.apple.finder AppleShowAllFiles -bool true